Venrock

 Series B in 2018

-Virta Health Corp. is an online specialty medical clinic dedicated to reversing type 2 diabetes without the use of medications or surgery.
-Founded in 2014 and based in San Francisco, California, the company utilizes a combination of nutritional biochemistry, clinical expertise, data science, and digital solutions to deliver its innovative treatment.
-Through its continuous remote care platform, Virta provides extensive medical and behavioral support, which has shown significant results in clinical trials; 60% of enrolled patients achieved diabetes reversal after one year, while 94% of insulin users reduced or eliminated their insulin intake.
-The benefits of Virta's approach extend beyond diabetes, leading to improvements in blood pressure, inflammation, liver function, and body mass index (BMI), thereby transforming the lives of individuals affected by type 2 diabetes.
+Virta Health Corp. is an online specialty medical clinic focused on reversing type 2 diabetes without the use of medications or surgery.
+Founded in 2014 and based in San Francisco, the company utilizes a combination of nutritional biochemistry, clinical expertise, and data science to develop innovative treatments.
+Through its continuous remote care platform, Virta provides medical and behavioral support that enables patients to achieve significant health improvements, including lower blood sugar levels and weight loss.
+Clinical trials have shown that 60% of enrolled patients achieved diabetes reversal within one year, while 94% of insulin users were able to reduce or eliminate their insulin use.
+Additionally, the benefits of Virta's treatment extend to metabolic and cardiovascular health, demonstrating sustained improvements in blood pressure, inflammation, liver function, and body mass index.

 Hua Medicine